'The oldest fixed wing flying squadron in the world’

 Three concentric circles over all a Wake Knot - approved by HM King Edward VIII in May 1936.
 The circles represent the RAF and the Wake Knot is derived from the arms of Hereward the Wake and indicates the basic role of the unit as a guardian of the Army.

-- 1915 - 2nd Lt Rhodes-Moorhouse was awarded the first air VC.
+1915 - 2nd Lt Rhodes-Moorhouse was the first airman to be awarded the Victoria Cross (VC).

 Current Aircraft and Location: